 The Lummi Nation is committed to continuing building relationships with agencies and government entities that strongly support and respect tribal sovereignty and self-determination, in a manner that cultivates mutual respect and fosters greater understanding to reinforce our principles.

-Economic Development partners and engagement opportunities may come from the local, regional, and state and federal levels, public authorities, public-private partnerships, nonprofit organization, urban planners, community development corporations, chambers of commerce, trade associations, business leaders, educational institutions, financial organizations, utility organizations, neighboring Tribes, and others.
+Economic Development partners and engagement opportunities may come from the local, regional, and state level.
+Partners can include the federal, state, county, and city public agencies, public authorities, public-private partnerships, nonprofit organization, urban planners, community development corporations, chambers of commerce, trade associations, business leaders, educational institutions, financial organizations, utility organizations, neighboring Tribes, and others.